ptabordab/automated-penetration-platform/README.md

 This should depend on the use and need of the system.

-For example, the test required for an
-An Internet banking platform would undoubtedly differ and may necessitate a more rigorous process than that required for a school portal.
+For example, the test required for an an internet banking platform would undoubtedly differ and may necessitate a more rigorous process than that required for a school portal.

 **Identify test methods**: The next